MicrosoftDocs/fabric-docs/docs/data-factory/connector-microsoft-365-copy-activity.md

 Under **Advanced**, you can specify the following fields:

-- **Scope**: When `allowedGroups` property is not specified, you can use a predicate expression that is applied on the entire tenant to filter the specific rows to extract from Microsoft 365 (Office 365).
+- **Scope**: When `allowedGroups` property is not specified, you can use a predicate expression that is applied on the entire tenant to filter the specific rows to extract from Microsoft 365.
 The predicate format should match the query format of Microsoft Graph APIs, e.g. `https://graph.microsoft.com/v1.0/users?$filter=Department eq 'Finance'`.

 - **Date filter**: Name of the DateTime filter column.
-Use this property to limit the time range for which Microsoft 365 (Office 365) data is extracted.
+Use this property to limit the time range for which Microsoft 365 data is extracted.

 :::image type="content" source="./media/connector-microsoft-365/data-filter.png" alt-text="Screenshot showing data filter.":::